 Smartwatches and other wearables make several measurements per day — at least 250,000, which is what makes them such powerful monitoring devices.

-The promising and logical progression of wearables in the past few years have highly blurred the margin between wellness tech and medical devices.
+The promising and logical progression of wearables in the past few years has highly blurred the margin between wellness tech and medical devices.
 Smartwatches can now practice electrocardiograms—an experiment or a test that can measure the electrical activity of your heartbeat, straight from the wrist.
-But wearables have mostly emphasized on things like reproductive health, sleep and heart disease.
+But wearables have mostly emphasized things like reproductive health, sleep, and heart disease.
 Detecting infectious diseases is now a newer territory where smartwatches are doing wonders.

 The primary results and data from two academic studies on wearable devices prove to be a small step to combat coronavirus.
 Also, it proved to be a giant leap for wearable tech.
 Let’s have a look at them-

 The research team at Rockefeller Neuroscience Institute in West Virginia reported that Oura ring data and an app (to evaluate cognition and other symptoms) could foreshow up to three days in advance when people will register cough, fever, or shortness of breath.
 Also, it can predict the exact temperature, like a weather forecast for the body.
 This combination of the smart ring and app is called a kind of “digital PPE,” or personal protective equipment.